Office of Community Care Programs

 Access to Care

-The Access to Care Program, funded by Memorial Medical Center and HSHS St. John’s Hospital, works to improve the well-being of patients and communities by delivering innovative, compassionate, patient and family-centered health care, enriched by education, science, and technology.
+The Access to Care program works to improve the well-being of Enos Park and Pillsbury Neighborhood community members by delivering compassionate patient and family-centered healthcare.

 Assisted Outpatient Treatment Program

-The Assisted Outpatient Treatment Program works with community members with serious mental illness (SMI) and/or substance use disorder who are interacting with the criminal justice system to improve the health and social outcomes of these individuals.
+The Assisted Outpatient Treatment Program works with community members living with serious mental illness (SMI) who are interacting with the justice system to improve health and social outcomes.

 Indoor Radon and Whole House Health Education Programs

-The Indoor Radon Education and Whole House Health Programs, funded by the Illinois Emergency Management Agency, educates community members about the risks associated with environmental contaminants such as radon and how to reduce these contaminants in their homes
+The Indoor Radon and Whole House Health Programs educates community members about the risks associated with environmental contaminants such as radon and helps to reduce these contaminants in their homes.

 Nurse-Family Partnership